alecmuffett/eotk/README.md

 * `https://www.foofoofoofoofoof.onion/hello-onion/`

-...which is internally served by the NGINX proxy and so provides a stable, fixed URL for SSL certificate acceptance; inside TorBrowser another effective solution is to open all the broken links, images and resources "in a new Tab" and accept the certificate there.
+...which (`/hello-onion/`) is internally served by the NGINX proxy and provides a stable, fixed URL for SSL certificate acceptance; inside TorBrowser another effective solution is to open all the broken links, images and resources "in a new Tab" and accept the certificate there.

 In production, of course, one would expect to use an SSL EV certificate to provide identity and assurance to an onion site,